testbenchcc/markdown-notes-app/roadmap.md

 ## v1.2.2 - File Tree Structure and Header Layout

-- [] Move the settings button to the right side of the file tree footer
+- [x] Move the settings button to the right side of the file tree footer
-- [] Replace the `Notes` text in the file tree header with the Index page title
+- [x] Replace the `Notes` text in the file tree header with the Index page title
-- [] Remove the Index page title bar entirely
+- [x] Move `Build | Tag: ...` to the left side of the file tree footer, mirroring the settings button position
-- [] Move `Build | Tag: ...` to the left side of the file tree footer, mirroring the settings button position
+- [x] Remove the Index page title bar entirely

 ## v1.2.3 - Icon Updates and UI Polish